metalsoft-io/metalcloud-sdk-go/docs/LogicalNetwork1DataItem.md

 `func (o *LogicalNetwork1DataItem) UnsetInfrastructureId()`

 UnsetInfrastructureId ensures that no value is present for InfrastructureId, not even an explicit nil
+### GetExtensionInstanceId

+`func (o *LogicalNetwork1DataItem) GetExtensionInstanceId() int32`

+GetExtensionInstanceId returns the ExtensionInstanceId field if non-nil, zero value otherwise.

+### GetExtensionInstanceIdOk

+`func (o *LogicalNetwork1DataItem) GetExtensionInstanceIdOk() (*int32, bool)`

+GetExtensionInstanceIdOk returns a tuple with the ExtensionInstanceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionInstanceId

+`func (o *LogicalNetwork1DataItem) SetExtensionInstanceId(v int32)`

+SetExtensionInstanceId sets ExtensionInstanceId field to given value.

+### SetExtensionInstanceIdNil

+`func (o *LogicalNetwork1DataItem) SetExtensionInstanceIdNil(b bool)`

+ SetExtensionInstanceIdNil sets the value for ExtensionInstanceId to be an explicit nil

+### UnsetExtensionInstanceId
+`func (o *LogicalNetwork1DataItem) UnsetExtensionInstanceId()`

+UnsetExtensionInstanceId ensures that no value is present for ExtensionInstanceId, not even an explicit nil
 ### GetServiceStatus

 `func (o *LogicalNetwork1DataItem) GetServiceStatus() GenericServiceStatus`